chipsi007/wufuc/README.md

 - `/NORESTART` - Automatically declines rebooting after the setup finishes.
 - `/UNATTENDED` - Skips all prompts for user interaction, and automatically restarts unless `/NORESTART` is also specified.

+These must be used from an elevated command line prompt.

 ## How it works

 Basically, inside a system file called `wuaueng.dll` there are two functions responsible for the CPU check: `IsDeviceServiceable(void)` and `IsCPUSupported(void)`.